 If you start tweaking your content before they have a chance to do their “magic”, you’re destined to be left behind.
 On the other hand, if you aren’t seeing any movement after six months of optimization, it’s probably time to reevaluate.

 WebFX is a top SEO company

 When you’re talking about SEO, it’s a never-ending process.
 It’s kind of like being a business owner—you have to stay on top of your game every day.
-But if you don’t have the time or resources to keep up with an ongoing SEO strategy, feel free to contact us!
+But if you don’t have the time or resources to keep up with an ongoing SEO strategy, feel free to contact us about our organic SEO services!
 Our talented team of Internet marketers has the skill and expertise your business needs to rank well and attract new customers.